AmberC0209/PaddleX/docs/pipeline_usage/tutorials/ocr_pipelines/layout_parsing.en.md

 Additionally, PaddleX offers three other deployment methods, detailed as follows:

-🚀 **High-Performance Inference**: In production environments, many applications require stringent performance metrics, especially response speed, to ensure efficient operation and smooth user experience.
+🚀 <b>High-Performance Inference</b>: In production environments, many applications require stringent performance metrics, especially response speed, to ensure efficient operation and smooth user experience.
 PaddleX provides a high-performance inference plugin that deeply optimizes model inference and pre/post-processing for significant end-to-end speedups.
 For detailed instructions on high-performance inference, refer to the [PaddleX High-Performance Inference Guide](../../../pipeline_deploy/high_performance_inference.en.md).

-☁️ **Service Deployment**: Service deployment is a common form in production environments, where reasoning functions are encapsulated as services accessible via network requests.
+☁️ <b>Service Deployment</b>: Service deployment is a common form in production environments, where reasoning functions are encapsulated as services accessible via network requests.
 PaddleX enables cost-effective service deployment of pipelines.
 For detailed instructions on service deployment, refer to the [PaddleX Service Deployment Guide](../../../pipeline_deploy/service_deploy.md).

 Below are the API references and multi-language service invocation examples: